mokulukulu/timeloans.finance/docs/TimeLoanPair.md

+### `quoteOracle(address collateral, address borrow, uint256 amount) → uint256 amountOut` (public)

+Provides a quote of how much output can be expected given the inputs unadjusted for fee

+### `quoteSwap(address collateral, uint256 amount) → uint256 amountOut` (public)

+Provides a quote of how much output can be expected if a trade were to be executed

+### `quoteMin(address collateral, address borrow, uint256 amount) → uint256 amountOut` (public)

+Provides a minimum quote of quoteSwap and quote

 ### `depositLiquidity()` (external)

 deposit available liquidity in the system into the Uniswap Pair, manual for now, require keepers in later iterations